jasonboc/salary-prediction/README.md

 - Web, finance and oil seem to pay better.
 - Salary increase with increasing experience and decrease with increasing miles from metro area.

 I also conducted a correlation analysis between variables.
-To make categorical variables stand out, I encode the categories using average salary for each category to replace label and then calculated the correaltion between variables.
-As a result, a heatmap comes up and we can clealy visualize the relations.
+To make categorical variables stand out, I encode the categories using average salary for each category to replace label and then calculated the correlation between variables.
+As a result, a heatmap comes up and we can clearly visualize the relations.

 <img src="images/heatmap.png" width=800 >